spiwn/mc-chunker/README.md

 To configure mc-chunker edit the chunker.properties file.
 Some of the values are:
 - x1, z1, x2 and z2 - these specify **Chunk** coordinates of two diagonal corners of a rectangular area to generate chunks in.
 These are inclusive
 - dimension - in which Minecraft dimension to generate the chunks - possible values OVERWORLD, NETHER or END.
 The default value is OVERWORLD
+- stop - Whether to stop the Minecraft server when the chunk generation is done - possible value true or false

+### Requirements
+- Java 8 or newer
+- A Minecraft vanilla server
+- Internet connection to retrieve Minecraft obfuscation mappings (planned to be optional)

 ### Known issues